-Join certified ACMG/IFMGA guides on a comprehensive Avalanche Skills Training Course, level 1, in Calgary, Canada.
+Join certified ACMG/IFMGA guides on a comprehensive Avalanche Skills Training Course, level 1, in Banff, Canada.
 The course is divided into classroom theory and one field day practice to put skills to use.
 An ideal course for backcountry and ski touring enthusiasts.

 Group